tylertitsworth/5th-age-srd/Classes/Rogue.md

 ## Gear

 At 1st level, rogues start with the clothes on their back and the dice in their pockets.
 They also start with various bladed weapons and some armor.
-Plus various oddments suggested by their backgrounds.
+Plus various oddments suggested by their background.

 ### Gold Pieces